 How to pack a bicycle for shipping

-- Taking the time to properly pack a bicycle is the best way to prevent it from being damaged in transit.
+Taking the time to pack a bicycle properly is the best way to prevent it from being damaged in transit and to save on shipping costs.

 Here are the steps to ship a bike.